Toa Payoh ritual murders: Hoe Kah Hong

-Lim desired to make Hoe one of his "holy wives".
-To isolate Hoe from her family, Lim started a campaign of lies, intimidation and emotional abuse.
-He claimed to her that: she was an illegitimate child; her family were immoral people who practised infidelity; her husband would force her into prostitution.
+To make Hoe one of his "holy wives", Lim started isolating Hoe from her family through lies, intimidation and abuse.
+He made up an array of bewildering lies, claiming: she was an illegitimate child; her family were immoral people who practised infidelity; her husband Loh would force her into prostitution.
 Hoe eventually underwent a mock wedding with Lim who declared her as his "holy wife".
 Three months after first meeting Lim, Hoe moved in with him and Tan.

-Loh sought out his wife at Lim's flat.
-He stayed to observe her treatment and was persuaded to participate in the electro-shock "therapies".
-In the early hours of 7 January 1980, Loh sat with Hoe, their arms locked together and their feet in separate tubs of water.
+Loh sought out his wife at Lim's flat and Lim, under the pretext of asking Loh to observe Hoe getting treatment, murdered Loh.
+Lim convinced Loh to participate in an electro-shock therapy.
 Lim applied a large voltage to Loh, electrocuting him to death, while Hoe was stunned into unconsciousness.
 Loh was 25 years old.

 Lim made Hoe lie to the police that Loh was electrocuted when switching on a faulty electric fan.
 The coroner recorded an open verdict, indicating the circumstances of his death were unclear.
 The police made no further investigations.
 Lim later said he killed Loh so he could retain Hoe.
 He also blamed Hoe for the death, claiming an evil spirit in her had jumped out and killed Loh.

 Hoe was deeply affected by Loh's death.
 She fell into depression; she started hearing voices and having hallucinations of Loh.
 At the end of May she was admitted to the Woodbridge Hospital for psychiatric treatment.
 Psychologists diagnosed her condition as schizophrenia and started appropriate treatments.
 By the first week of July, Hoe was discharged.
 Hoe moved back in with Lim, who would torture her with electric shocks.

 She continued having follow-up checks at Woodbridge Hospital.
 Because she did not complain and did not show symptoms at the sessions, she was assessed as being in remission at the time of the killings.